 As the years progressed such remarkable boutiques as Boy, Johnsons, Red Or Dead and Shelly’s relied on George Cox to produce a dizzying array of footwear for thousands of customers, including notables from The Stray Cats to Billy Idol via Siouxsie Sioux and Bananarama.

-In fact, in the 1980s, the George Cox factory was on permanent overtime, including Saturday mornings, employing more than over 120 people and producing at least 100,000 pairs a year for customers in the US, Canada, Australia, Europe and Asia.
+In fact, in the 1980s, the George Cox factory was on permanent overtime, including Saturday mornings, employing around 120 people and producing at least 100,000 pairs a year for customers all over the world.

 By the late 90s under Adam Waterfield, George Cox had become one of the biggest imported footwear brands in Japan, and at the turn of the Millennium the company won a succession of industry export awards, including one presented by Princess Anne, as well as a Queens Award For Enterprise.